sila0164/GameHex-Editor/GHEX Language Documentation.md

       Without a name, the program will just name them "*Type* *number*", iterating the number up as it reads the same type.

-    - ## changevalue

-      `changevalue XXXX`
-      By adding changevalue *value* you can change the value directly from the script.
-      The new value will still need to be written, but it will be changed by default in the ui.

-    - ## -ui

-      `-ui`
-      Makes the value not appear in the ui.
-It will still be read and changed using the above command.

   - ## search (Searching for values)